JesusTrj/AppliedDataScience/stock_forecasting/approach.md

 The solution will consist of eight main activities, with several task within each one.
 The following will represent the Minimum Valuable Product (MVP).

 1. Data Cleaning & Formatting
+* After analysing the csv files provided, for the EDA will be using the [compiled stocks file](https://github.com/JesusTrj/AppliedDataScience/tree/main/stock_forecasting/stock_data/Compiled), then for the ML model training will be using the individual stock files in the following [link](https://github.com/JesusTrj/AppliedDataScience/tree/main/stock_forecasting/stock_data/Individual).
 2. Exploratory Data Analysis
 * [Aggregation Window.
 Part 1](https://towardsdatascience.com/real-time-aggregation-features-for-machine-learning-part-1-ec7337c0a504)
 * [Aggregation Window.
 Part 2](https://towardsdatascience.com/real-time-aggregation-features-for-machine-learning-part-2-fe9fd42522c0)